Matt Moran: Television career

 Moran is also well known as a celebrity chef on various TV cooking shows.
 The Chopping Block which began airing on the Nine Network on 6 February 2008.
 It was produced by Granada Productions and was hosted by Moran himself.
 It ran for two series of 8 episodes each.
 In 2011, Moran joined the 3rd season of MasterChef Australia as a judge.

 Moran also featured in the television program Paddock to Plate, which began its second season on The Lifestyle Channel on Foxtel on 3 September 2014.
 In April 2015, Moran and Maggie Beer were announced as the judges of the second season of The Great Australian Bake Off, which began airing on LifeStyle Food on 13 October.

 Personal life and honours

-Moran is married to lawyer Sarah Hopkins and they have a son and daughter.
+Moran is married to Judge Sarah Hopkins of the New South Wales District Court and they have a son and daughter.

 In June 2022, Moran was appointed Member of the Order of Australia in the 2022 Queen's Birthday Honours for "significant service to the tourism and hospitality industries, and to charitable organisations".